MeteoSwiss/opendata-forecast-data/README.md

 ## 2. Numerical Weather Forecasting Model Data

-MeteoSwiss uses two models, **ICON-CH1-EPS** and **ICON-CH2-EPS**, to forecast atmospheric changes in Switzerland and its surroundings over a longer period than nowcasting, providing predictions for up to five days.
+MeteoSwiss uses two model setups based on the [ICON](https://www.icon-model.org/) model, **ICON-CH1-EPS** and **ICON-CH2-EPS**, to forecast the atmospheric state in Switzerland and its surroundings over a longer period than nowcasting, providing predictions for up to five days.
 Both models include
 [ensemble data assimilation](https://www.meteoswiss.admin.ch/weather/warning-and-forecasting-systems/icon-forecasting-systems/ensemble-data-assimilation.html).

 The documentation covers the following topics: